Chapter 26:

 Movement near the stairwell caught his eye.
 From the shadows emerged a woman—tall and elegant, moving with measured precision.
 The generator’s weak yellow glow traced the edge of her long skirt and dark hair.
 A knife glinted once at her hip before vanishing back into shadow.

-“Just Ren is fine,” he said, shoulders loosening slightly.
+“You can call me Ren,” he said, shoulders loosening.
 “All those formalities—I never quite got the hang of them.”

 Shion joined him at the railing, surveying the gathering below with careful attention.
-Her height surprised him—nearly eye-level, rare for most women he’d met.
-A faint sweetness hung between them that reminded him of cotton candy.
+Her height surprised him—nearly eye-level.
+A faint sweetness filled the space between them that reminded him of cotton candy.

 His name lingered on her lips a moment too long, as if she were tasting it after years of silence.

 He turned, brow creasing.
-“What exactly are you getting at?”
+“What are you getting at?”

 “You have the most beautiful eyes,” she said simply.
 “As for what makes me say that…” She tilted her head.
 “I wouldn’t know where to begin.
 If you’ll indulge me, I’d like to share something.”